kintone/js-sdk/packages/plugin-uploader/README.md

     --username Login username
     --password User's password
     --proxy Proxy server
+    --basic-auth-username username for Basic Authentication
+    --basic-auth-password password for Basic Authentication
     --watch Watch the changes of plugin zip and re-run --lang Using language (en or ja)